Who are you and where are you from?

 When I came across the Conrad N. Hilton Foundation, it was a perfect match.
 The more I learned about the founder and the organization's mission, the more I wanted to join the team.
 Conrad Hilton founded Hilton Hotels and left most of his estate to the Foundation when he passed away in 1979.
 His motto, "Dream Big," appealed to my imagination and his mandate to “relieve the suffering, the distressed and destitute” without regard to race, religion, or country, won me over.
 I was specifically moved by the Foundation's work to end homelessness in Los Angeles.

 For my first six years at the Hilton Foundation, I managed the Hilton Humanitarian Prize, an unrestricted annual award of $2 million given to an exemplary nonprofit organization.
-In this role, I was responsible for the daily operations of the department, from processing nominations each year, to reviewing and evaluating nominees, to preparing for the annual jury meeting, coordinating the winner announcement and organizing the award ceremony.
-My travels took me to San Francisco, New York, Washington, D.C., London, Zurich, Geneva, South Africa, Uganda, Democratic Republic of Congo, Ethiopia, Nepal and mainland China.
+In this role, I was responsible for the daily operations of the department, from processing nominations to reviewing and evaluating nominees, to preparing for the annual jury meeting, coordinating the winner announcement and organizing the award ceremony.
+My travels took me to San Francisco, New York, Washington, D.C., London, Zurich, Geneva, South Africa, Uganda, the Democratic Republic of Congo, Ethiopia, Nepal and mainland China.
 During the course of these year-long cycles, I was privileged to meet some of the most inspiring people on the planet, working to solve some of the most intractable problems known to mankind.

 The Hilton Prize was a fascinating and humbling learning experience, but I knew I had found my dream job when the opportunity arose to create a communications department for the Hilton Foundation in 2010.